mglt/lecture-ipsec-iot/prez/ipsec-iot-slides.md

 * DNS(EC)
   * Origin-to-many security
   * Data is cached in all resolvers
-  * Signed with the Private Key of the data onwer
+  * Signed with the Private Key of the data owner
   * Validated by DNS resolvers with the Public Key
-  * A global chain of trust enables vaidation of the data.
+  * A global chain of trust enables validation of the data.
-* Emails SMIME:
+* Emails S/MIME:
   * End-to-end security
   * Can be delayed, take various transport mode.
   * Encrypted with the destination Public Key (Confidentiality)